 My grandma was always present and engaging, happy to take us places or tag along on our adventures.
-She’d be out meeting her friends for coffee at their favorite restaurants or taking trips up to Wisconsin for get-a-ways.
+She’d be out meeting her friends for coffee at their favorite restaurants or taking trips to Wisconsin for getaways.

-When I was an adult, I finally had the courage to ask her.
+As an adult, I finally had the courage to ask her.

 When my grandparents first met, my grandfather acted like a completely different person.
 He took her out dancing and to restaurants.
 He promised her vacations and adventure, a life of fun and excitement.

 The fun stopped along with the wedding bells.
-Once he had that ring secured and the marriage certificate signed, my grandpa stopped pretending to be someone he wasn’t.
-They stopped going out.
-He didn’t even try to keep his promises of travel and adventure.
+Once he secured that ring and the marriage certificate, my grandpa stopped pretending to be someone he wasn’t.
+He didn’t keep his promises of travel and adventure.

-My grandfather was a perfect husband of the time, he was a provider, and he didn’t abuse her or the kids.
+My grandfather was a perfect husband of the time, a provider, and he didn’t abuse her or the kids.
 The bar was so low that this was considered a “good” marriage.

 Divorce was not common or typical in the 1960s and 70s.
 Divorced women were stigmatized and often struggled to advance beyond the poverty level.

 She wouldn’t have even been eligible for a divorce until after she was married for 30 years.
-And at that point, how would she support herself?
-As a wife and mother for 30 years, whose only job experience was babysitting.
+At that point, how would she support herself?
+She had no marketable skills as a wife and mother for 30 years, whose only job experience was babysitting.

-Again, she had a choice.
-She could choose to stay married and have a modicum of financial security for the rest of her life based on my grandfather’s employment, or she could get divorced and be destitute.
+Grandma could choose to stay married and have a modicum of financial security for the rest of her life based on my grandfather’s employment, or she could get divorced and be destitute.

 A Look at Women’s Right’s During My Grandmothers’ Time

 We can question the choices our grandmothers made all we want.
 Maybe she should never have married.
-Maybe she would have been happier had she divorced.
+Perhaps she would have been happier had she divorced.

 My grandmother was married for twenty years before women had the right to have their own bank accounts.
-She was dependent on her father and then my grandfather for her financial well-being because she didn’t have the right to strike out independently.
+She depended on her father and then my grandfather for her financial well-being because she didn’t have the right to strike out independently.

-My grandmother did not have the same options that I have when it came to having a family either.
-Birth control was not available until 1960, after she had her four children.
+My grandmother did not have the same options I have when it came to having a family, either.
+Birth control was not available until 1960 after she had her four children.
 She did not have control over her own reproduction.
-The option to not have children did not exist.

 She could have chosen to leave my grandfather after having kids, but that would have thrust her into a life of poverty and strife.

-They didn’t have the choices we have.
 They didn’t have the right to live their own lives in their own ways.
 Instead of judging them for their choices, we need to remember that they didn’t have the same options we do.

 Not Actually That Long Ago

-I hope you realized the glaring elephant in the room.
-The 1970s.
-This wasn’t that long ago.
+The 1970s weren’t that long ago.
 Our parents were teenagers and young adults.
 My sister was born at the end of the decade.

 Women’s right to equality is less than fifty years old.
 And let’s think about what that means for building wealth.

 To even get started in the financial world, you need capital.
-Women didn’t have jobs; they didn’t have the money to open a bank account even when they could.
+Women didn’t have jobs; they didn’t have the money to open a bank account, even when they could.
 They were trapped in domestic servitude for decades and had no marketable skills to apply for the jobs that were slowly becoming available.

 An Ongoing Battle

-Stripping women of the ability to plan when, how, and if they will have children is the first, massive step in stripping us of our ability to support ourselves financially.
+Stripping women of the ability to plan when, how, and if they will have children is the first massive step in stripping us of our ability to support ourselves financially.
 Having children at an early age makes moving up the career ladder immensely harder.
 Being forced into motherhood before being ready is one of the main reasons women get trapped in poverty.

 Honoring Our Grandmothers With Financial Independence